NeoFlock/onyx-os/usr/src/kocos/README.md

 > Kernel for Open Computers Operating Systems

 The kernel of ONYX, but it is also perfectly usable outside of it.
-It is deisgned for low memory usage while still being fully capable of complex workloads.
+It is designed to support a wide range of use cases just fine, and be very extensible.

 ## Using KOCOS outside of ONYX